liufeng2317/ADFWI/README.md

 ## ⚡️ Installation

-To install the Automatic Differentiation-Based Full Waveform Inversion (ADFWI) framework, please follow these steps:
+To install ADFWI, please follow these steps:

 1. **Ensure Prerequisites**
-   Before you begin, make sure you have the following software installed on your system:
+   make sure you have the following software installed on your system:
-   - **Python 3.8 or higher**: Download Python from the official website: [Python Downloads](https://www.python.org/downloads/).
+   - **Python 3.8+**: Download Python from the official website: [Python Downloads](https://www.python.org/downloads/).
    - **pip** (Python package installer).

 2. **Create a Virtual Environment (Optional but Recommended)**